River Caves Canyon - track notes

 Entry

 Park at the Natural Bridge car park.
 See Newnes Plateau & South Wolgan Fire Trails for information on how to drive to the starting point.
 From the locked gate at the Natural Bridge car park, walk along the fire trail to the Natural Bridge, which is just an obvious saddle.
-Head left down the hill and follow the creek.
-Just over a km of walking brings you to the main creek junction.
+Head left on a scrubby track that leads down into the gully.
+This can be difficult to follow, but mostly stays on the east (right) bank.
+Just over a kilometre of walking brings you to the main creek junction.
 Head left, and the canyon starts about 50m upstream.

 Notes

-There are no abseils in the canyon, but you will probably get wet up to your knees (you can get wetter if you want).
+There are no abseils in the canyon, but you will probably get wet up to about knee or thigh deep (you can get wetter if you want).
 The canyon has a few short sections, with a wide stream bed under high narrow walls.

 Exit